-The Project will physically alter more than two acres of land along the shoreline, land under water, and in coastal waters.
+The Project will physically alter land along the shoreline, land under water, and in coastal waters.
 These alterations are necessary for the construction of CSRMUs that will protect coastal land areas from damage caused by coastal storms similar to Hurricane Sandy.
 These CSRMUs will not reduce existing or potential public access to the foreshore and to lands immediately adjacent to the foreshore or the water's edge.

-RECREATION POLICIES
+5 RECREATION POLICIES